Geodesic Coordinates for the Pressure Metric at the Fuchsian Locus: Introduction

 One may be curious to what extent that the pressure metric in Hitchin components resembles Weil-Petersson geometry.
-Inspired by Ahlfors' work in \cite{Some_remarks_on_TeichSpace} that the Bers coordinates are geodesic for Weil-Petersson metric, we will show that for one particular case of Hitchin component $\mathcal{H}_{3}(S)$, similar coordinates are geodesic for the pressure metric near the Fuchsian locus.
-We expect similar results will hold for the general case of Hitchin components $\mathcal{H}_{n}(S)$.
+Inspired by Ahlfors' work in \cite{Some_remarks_on_TeichSpace} that the Bers coordinates are geodesic for Weil-Petersson metric, we will show that for one particular case of Hitchin component, similar coordinates are geodesic for the pressure metric near the Fuchsian locus.
+The Hitchin component we consider is $\mathcal{H}_{3}(S)$ which coincides with the space of convex real projective structures \cite{CG_convex}.
+It is a prototypical example of higher rank Teichm{\"u}ller spaces.
+We expect similar results will hold for general cases of Hitchin components $\mathcal{H}_{n}(S)$.

-We will find and evaluate expressions for the derivatives of the pressure metric at the Fuchsian locus for the case of $PSL(3,\mathbb{R})$ and its Hitchin component $\mathcal{H}_{3}(S)$.
+Inspired by the methods in Labourie and Wentworth's work \cite{Variation_along_FuchsianLocus} for the $C^{0}$ properties of the pressure metric, we will find and evaluate expressions for the derivatives of the pressure metric at the Fuchsian locus for the case of $\mathrm{PSL}(3,\mathbb{R})$ and its Hitchin component $\mathcal{H}_{3}(S)$.

 The coordinates we choose are very natural in the setting of Hitchin components from a Higgs bundle perspective.
 Picking $(q_{1}, \cdots, q_{6g-6})$ to be a basis for $H^{0}(X,K^{2})$ over $\mathbb{R}$ and $(q_{6g-5}, \cdots, q_{16g-16})$ to be a basis for $H^{0}(X,K^{3})$ over $\mathbb{R}$, every element of $\mathcal{H}_{3}(S)$ corresponds to some